 \begin{proof} We prove the theorem via a reduction from {\prob{RBDS}}.
-Let $(G, \kappa)$ be an instance of {\prob{RBDS}} where~$G$ is a bipartite graph with the partition $(\rs, \bs)$.
-We assume that~$G$ does not contain any isolated vertices, and all vertices in~$R$ have the same degree~$\ell$ where~$\ell\geq 1$.
-We create an instance of {\prob{Possible Winner}} for TSMR as follows.
-Let $C=\rs\cup \{p, q\}$ and let $\rhd=(p, q, \overrightarrow{R})$.
-We create five groups of votes as follows, where only the first group contains partial votes: \begin{itemize} \item for each $b\in \bs$, one partial vote~$\succ_b$ with the following partial preference and
+Let $(G, \kappa)$ be an instance of {\prob{RBDS}}, where~$G$ is a bipartite graph with the partition $(\rs, \bs)$.
+As in the proof of Theorem~\ref{thm-ccdv-hard-deleted-first}, we assume that~$G$ does not contain any isolated vertices, and all vertices in~$\rs$ have the same degree~$\ell$ where~$\ell\geq 1$.
+We create an instance of {\prob{Possible Winner-TSMR}} as follows.
+Let $C=\rs\cup \{p, q\}$ and let $\rhd=(p, q, \overrightarrow{\rs})$.
+We create five groups of votes, where only the first group contains partial votes: \begin{itemize} \item For each $b\in \bs$, one partial vote~$\succ_b$ with the preference and